nathanschepers/minimal-aws-openvpn/README.md

 Important to note here are the keypair and security group, mentioned above.

 Also of note here: the default ami is for Ubuntu 18.04LTS, as released by canonical.
-You can probably replace this wiath any debian-based ami, but be careful that the ami you choose will work in the specified EC2 region and will run on the specified instance type.
+You can probably replace this with any debian-based ami, but be careful that the ami you choose will work in the specified EC2 region and will run on the specified instance type.

 ### Pre-Setup